kublaj/nitrux-icons/README.md

 ### For Linux:

 1. Add **screenshots**, images speak louder than words.
 Add a screenshot of the missing icon and the instances where it's displayed  ` (menus, taskbars, panels, notifications, etc.).
+2. Use the following title prefix (without the quotes): "[Linux] App_name Desktop_environment" - that way we can tag them appropriately.
-2. Add the relevant launcher information, software in Linux DE uses files with the extention *.desktop* as launchers in menus (like Homerun, Mint menu, Gnome Shell overview, Unity, etc.), these launchers are stored in **/usr/share/applications** (there might be a */kde* folder for KDE apps) for software installed through a package or the package manager.
+3. Add the relevant launcher information, software in Linux DE uses files with the extention *.desktop* as launchers in menus (like Homerun, Mint menu, Gnome Shell overview, Unity, etc.), these launchers are stored in **/usr/share/applications** (there might be a */kde* folder for KDE apps) for software installed through a package or the package manager.
 Applications such as Google Chrome apps install their launchers here: **/home/$USER/.local/share/applications/**.
 Simply open these files with a text editor and copy their contents into your issue.
-3. Add a description of the software, it's very important for us to know what the software does as we are not able to install every software under the sun and test them.
+4. Add a description of the software, it's very important for us to know what the software does as we are not able to install every software under the sun and test them.
-4. Open individual issues for each missing icon.
+5. Open individual issues for each missing icon.
-5. Some software uses *hardcoded paths* in their launchers, as such even when we add the icon the system will not load it, you may use [Hardcoded Icon Fixer](https://github.com/Foggalong/hardcode-fixer) to resolve this problem.
+6. Some software uses *hardcoded paths* in their launchers, as such even when we add the icon the system will not load it, you may use [Hardcoded Icon Fixer](https://github.com/Foggalong/hardcode-fixer) to resolve this problem.

 ### For Android: